HL7/davinci-deqm/source/pages/guidance.md

 ##### Usage
 {:.no_toc}

-Using the `POST` Syntax, the operation can be invoked by the Payer:
+Using the `POST` Syntax, the operation can be invoked by the Aggregator :

 `POST|[base]/Measure/[measure-id]/$submit-data`